JuliaGeo/Geodesy.jl/README.md

 reference system which co-rotates with the Earth so that the average velocity of the crust is zero.
 Roughly speaking, the *defining conventions* for the ITRS are:

-* Space is modeled as a three dimensional Euclidian affine space.
+* Space is modeled as a three dimensional Euclidean affine space.
-* The origin is at the centre of mass of the Earth (it is *geocentric*).
+* The origin is at the center of mass of the Earth (it is *geocentric*).
 * The z-axis is the axis of rotation of the Earth.
 * The scale is set to 1 SI meter.
 * The x-axis is orthogonal to the z-axis and aligns with the international